Local Hour: Zas Is In A Bed

 But everybody else, it's inspiring to see that.
 And it is heartbreaking, you know, to see him in crutches.

 And, you know, I love that spirit.
-I'm sure their medical staff will be
+I'm sure their medical staff will be.

-seven to nine.
+Seven to nine.
 Yeah.

 Okay.
 Yeah.

 I love that guy.
-I love everything he's about.
+I love him.

 Coach Spo breaking hockey news.